luke-c-sargent/bento-local/README.md

 2. Initalize Project
 3. Build & Run Docker containers

+> **Warning**: If you have previously cloned and initialized bento-local and wish to obtain a new build version of any service, it is essential to follow these steps:
+>  1. Stop all running containers associated with the services.
+>  2. Perform a Docker system prune to remove any unused containers, networks, or images.
+>
+> For comprehensive instructions on changing the build version of the desired service, please refer to the "[Additional Steps > Changing Build version](#changing-build-version-of-either-of-the-services)" section.
+> Please ensure that you follow these steps carefully to avoid any conflicts or issues during the build process.

 ## 1. Cloning Bento-Local on the system.
 Clone the "Bento-Local" repository to your local system using Git.
 The following command clones the master branch, which always contains the latest released version of Bento: